Financing

 COP Financing

-- ✓ $0 property tax increase
+- ✓ Designed to avoid property tax increases

 - ✓ City council vote (4 of 7) — no public election